chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-04-04-2024-redesign/index.md

 I break down each theme in detail over on the [Colophon](/colophon/) page, but I initially wanted to just have two themes: light mode and dark mode.
 However, Figma being a good tool to iterate, I ended up adding one more, then two… then landed back to the six I previously had… and then two more!
 My final CSS file is of course a little massive, clocking in at `77 Kb`, but running PurgeCSS takes that number down significantly, around `45 Kb` depending on the page.

-A blank page clocks in at a grand total of `79 Kb`, which is still a lot for my little personal site, but given the importance of themes and they add around `2.7 Kb` of inlined JavaScript, I feel like it's a good compromise, especially since the site works fine without. (though I am planning to see how I can lower that number… feels like a _lot_ just for a theme picker!)
+A blank page clocks in at a grand total of `79 Kb`, which is still a lot for my little personal site, but given the importance of themes and they add around `2.7 Kb` of inlined JavaScript, I feel like it’s a good compromise, especially since the site works fine without. (though I am planning to see how I can lower that number… feels like a _lot_ just for a theme picker!)

 Oh!
 Another thing that was missing was the option to revert to the system theme — that oversight has been corrected!